Operations Optimization: Strategies, Examples, and 6 Steps for Process Optimization

 As you can see, these challenges are not in process optimization itself but in the implementation of it.
 With the right process improvement tools, you can overcome these challenges and streamline operations.
 Here’s how.

 We live in a world of tool overload.
-There are dozens of tools for collaboration, project management, communication, and so on.
+There are dozens of tools for project management, collaboration, communication, and so on.
 Leverage the right tool stack to improve the outcomes of your process optimization efforts.

 Data collection is not a one-time activity.
 Therefore, you need a systematic approach from multiple perspectives to make your data collection effective.